AlvaroRuizDelgado/Morse/Morse_webservice.md

   ```
     - [x] Closing and opening the terminal application solves the issue, as it loads the .ssh/config file.
   - [ ] Dynamic inventory to hook Ansible.
+  - [ ] Separate the modules in different files (type: folder/file.yaml).

 - [ ] Ansible
   - [ ] Configuration through Ansible.